Get a quote on Professional Liability Insurance

+Professional Liability Insurance, also known as Professional Indemnity Insurance, protects individuals and companies from the costs of lawsuits and damages related to their professional advice and services.
 This insurance protects individuals and businesses that sell their expertise.
 It covers professionals who have gained expertise through extensive training in their field and whose work is governed by standards set by client agreements, their industry, or the government.
-It is a good complement to the basic protections provided by general liability insurance.

 - A software consulting company creates custom software for a financial services client.
 After delivery, the client finds critical bugs in the software, leading to financial losses.
 The client sues the consulting company for work errors and negligence.